 I’m a critic who has haunted RTRFM since 2010, where I debuted on Breakfast with reviews of Salo, or the 120 Days of Sodom and Glee: S1.
 It’s all been downhill since there.
-I co-host Movie Squad with Tristan Fidler, during which you can hear me argue about putting more Kanye West on the playlist.
+I co-host Movie Squad with Tristan Fidler, during which you can hear me argue about putting more Miley Cyrus (circa Her Dead Petz) on the playlist.

 How did you become involved in the station?

 Serendipitously!
 At uni, I studied Broadcast Journalism under the tutelage of former Breakfast host Peter Barr.
 Later, I would feature him as the voice of reason in my documentary on the Perth music scene.
 (It seemed sensible at the time.)
-Then, in 2010, having been working as a film critic for a couple of years, RTRFM summoned me to dust off the DVD on the Radio segment, where I was reunited with my old sensei on the air.
-After five years of baffling in-jokes and frequent MASH references, DVD on the Radio was retired and I was honoured to join the proud lineage of Movie Squad critics.
-You can now hear me on Friday mornings with Tristan Fidler and current Breakfast host Caitlin Nienaber.
+Then, in 2010, having worked as a film critic for a couple of years, RTRFM summoned me to dust off the DVD on the Radio segment, where I was reunited with my old sensei on the air.
+After five years of baffling in-jokes and frequent MASH references, DVD on the Radio was retired and I was honoured to join the proud lineage of Movie Squad critics, for Breakfast With Caitlin.
+You can now hear me on Friday mornings with Tristan Fidler and current Breakfast host Taylah Strano.
 The in-jokes remain baffling.

 If stuck on Mars, what five albums could you not go without?